golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ### Activity

 Once the agreement is confirmed by both parties, we can start the deployment of our image to run a VM.
 At first, the `activity` is created.
 You can imagine an activity as a representation of a VM instance run on a provider.
-In theory you may have more than one activity under the same agreement, but at this moment typical providers offer a single one at the same time.
+In theory, you may have more than one activity under the same agreement, but at this moment typical providers offer a single one at the same time.

 ```bash
 ActivityCreated {